 ALM Octane lifecycle

 The ALM Octane lifecycle can include the stages described below.
-ALM Octane is flexible, so you can perform any stage at any point.

 Depending on your development methodology, you can create high-level requirements, or build a detailed backlog tree with epics, features, and stories.
 Create tests to track release quality, including functional, sanity, acceptance, security, and performance tests.
 You can also integrate with a CI server to get results of automated tests.
 As you implement user stories, you can report defects and monitor their progress.